ChmtTnky/Dokapon-Kingdom-Hairstyle-Mod-Installer/README.md

 - Use the Dokapon Archive Tools (https://gamebanana.com/tools/8564) to unpack and repack the GAME.PAC

-- Use Wiimms Tools to remake the iso/wbfs
+- Use Wiimms ISO Tools (https://wit.wiimm.de/) to remake the iso/wbfs

 **Future Plans**

 - Dokapon Archive Tools integration

-- Simultaneous multi-installtion
+- Simultaneous multi-installation

 - Job and Prank hair replacement